ClozeLine/Income-Statement-Analyzer/README.md

 - [Requests](https://pypi.org/project/requests/)

-Here are the instructions on how to install these packages:
+Here are the instructions on how to set up your environment:
 1. Open up your integrated terminal
-2. Create a virtual environment *(optional but highly reccomended to avoid cluttering)* Follow these steps:
+3. Create a virtual environment *(optional but highly reccomended to avoid cluttering)* Follow these steps:
    - ```python3 -m venv myenv```: replace "myvenv" with the name of your virtual environment
    - ```venv/bin/activate```: activate the virtual environment by running the activate script
 4. Make sure you have [pip](https://pypi.org/project/pip/) installed